 Amber lit up when she saw the card, and Katie was so excited to be able to help make Amber happy.
 It was a beautiful story of Belonging and Positive Relationship Building (Core Assets) for Sarah, Amber and Katie.

 HAPPY BELATED BIRTHDAY, Amber!

 Even though he loved his old school, Nelson changed to a new school recently.
 It was for an exciting reason; however, he was reunited with his mom and needed to move cities.

 Nelson had been doing great at his former school, but because of some past behavioral concerns, he had a “behavior chart” that followed him from one school to the next.
 He found himself having to get adults to sign off on his chart all day long.
 He was starting to feel really anxious because he was constantly being monitored had to track down teachers to ensure he got their stamp of approval.

 Recently he told Friend/mentor Joe flat out, “I haven’t been getting it signed.”
 As Joe asked him why, he was amazed by Nelson’s ability to articulate what he was feeling.
 He told Joe he did not feel like he was getting a lot out of it and did not think he needed to continue doing it.

-Joe loved the maturity and growth Nelson showed that afternoon, and likened it to Self-Determination, one of our Core Assets.
-Nelson found himself in a new, complicated situation, and, through self-determination, was able to take care of himself in a healthy way without the need of a behavior chart.
+Joe loved the maturity and growth Nelson showed that afternoon and likened it to Self-Determination, one of our Core Assets.
+Nelson found himself in a new, complicated situation and, through self-determination, was able to take care of himself in a healthy way without the need for a behavior chart.
 Way to go, Nelson!